Enrique-Val/PyBNesian/Install PyBnesian.md

-# Installing PyBnesian (Enrique Valero-Leal)
+# Installing PyBnesian (Enrique Valero-Leal and Carlos Li Hu)
-This is a more extensive guide on how to install PyBnesian on an Ubuntu computer and minimise error in the installation.
+This is a more extensive guide on how to install PyBNesian on an Ubuntu computer and minimise error in the installation.
 If any error is detected throughout it, please contact [Enrique-Val](https://github.com/Enrique-Val) on GitHub and we will try to publish a new version addressing it.

 ## Requirements of the Ubuntu computer for instaling PyBnesian